 TRL writes a number of motor pro rata treaties.
-Although these make up the majority of the motor portfolio, we have also started to write more XOL business as reinsurance rates increase in line with original rates.
-As stated above we expect to see improvements, albeit of a temporary nature, due to a reduced claims frequency during lockdown.
-However, this was not reflected in the 2020 results.
+Although these make up the majority of the motor portfolio, we have also started to write more XOL business, as reinsurance rates increase in line with original rates.
+Results have been challenging and impacted by market premium reductions (which largely explains the reduction for TRL between 2020 and 2021), adverse claims development, large loss activity, claims inflation and a supressed rating environment.